achetronic/homelab-ops/docs/mesh/talos/how-to-upgrade.md

 1. Be completely sure about following points:

    * Your `talosconfig.yaml` file includes, as endpoints, the domains or IPs pointing to your master nodes.
      Their Terraform provider tends to include only the machine hostnames.
+Get `talosconfig` from terraform outputs, and change the endpoints to add mentioned domains.

      Spoiler: this is not valid because you are out of the machine, obviously.
 Remember this point as `talosctl` endpoints are read from the file.